sequelize/cli/CONTRIBUTING.md

 # Contributing

 Sequelize CLI is entirely driven by community contributions.
-No external funding are backing this project.
 Any little contribution with code or documentation work helps us keeping this project running.

 You can help us in various ways